sebastien-attia/Udacity__CarND-P5-Vehicle-Detection/writeup_report.md

 positives.
 It is the easy way in this project to have a reasonable project video.
 But it would not be acceptable in a real life project, as surrounding vehicles should be detected, wherever they are.

+The following options can be investigated to improve the accuracy of the vehicle detection:
+- instead of using HOG features extraction + SVM to identify if a part of the image is a vehicle, we could use a Convolutional Neural Network as classifier and improve its accuracy; A CNN can not only identify a car, but it can identify too a pedestrian, a bicycle ... with a high accuracy.
+- having a rear or a side camera could provide valuable information; a object coming from behind or from the side could be identified and could be tracked with algorithm like Kalman Filter.